Veteran's Court Program

 • Intensive or Supportive case management services

-• Supported or Structured housing
+• Supported residential housing

 • Education services

-• Employment or Vocational Rehabilitation
+• Employment or vocational rehabilitation

-• Regular appointments with a VA case manager
+• Regular appointments with a VA case manager and/or VJO

-• Regular appointments with a psychiatrist
+• Regular appointments with a psychiatrist or mental health provider

-• Psycho-social or Recreational program
+• Psychosocial or recreational program

 Handbook